VegaDeftwing/OpGuidesHugoSrc/content/Phil/freedoms.md

 A laxly secured gun can be stolen, misused by friends or family, or used in a suicide rather than a homicide.
 Even worse are when they are unsecured around children.

+{{< speech right >}}

+Okay, sure, you can do some advanced gun security, including using "smart guns" which can only be fired by the owner; however, that still means they could be used by the owner, most notably for domestic violence.
+Of course, now we've left our "Everybody is nice" scenario though.

+{{< /speech >}}

-While the actual usability of a handgun for self-defense against burglaries is questionable (you ar e vastly more likely to be shot with your own gun by a burglar than the other way around), what about the philosophy of self-defense in general?
+While the actual usability of a handgun for self-defense against burglaries is questionable (you are vastly more likely to be shot with your own gun by a burglar than the other way around), what about the philosophy of self-defense in general?

 This comes down to two arguments, both of which are based on evidence.

-#### The Leviathan: The Case Against Personal Self Defense
+### The Leviathan: The Case Against Personal Self Defense

 In his book *The Leviathan*, Thomas Hobbes famously explains why government (in his case, a strong monarchy) should have a monopoly on the use of violence.